jcebidanes/numberGuessingGame/README.md

 Now let's make our validation is the user hit or not our secret number.

-## Inform if the user hit was bigger or smaller that the secret number
+## Inform if the user guess was bigger or smaller that the secret number

-Let's help the user inform if your hit was bigger or smaller.
+Let's help the user inform if your guess was bigger or smaller.
 To do it just perform create more validations inside the our else condition.

     ...
     } else {